gjr80/weewx-gw1000/readme.txt

 Installation as a WeeWX service

-1. Install WeeWX (refer http://weewx.com/docs/usersguide.htm#installing) and
+1. Install WeeWX (refer to http://weewx.com/docs/5.0/usersguide/installing/)
-configure it to use either the simulator or another driver of your choice.
+and configure it to use either the simulator or another driver of your choice.

-2. Install the Ecowitt Gateway driver extension using the wee_extension utility as per Installation as a WeeWX driver at step 2 above.
+2. Install the Ecowitt Gateway driver extension using the weectl utility as per Installation as a WeeWX driver at step 2 above.

 3. Edit weewx.conf and under the [Engine] [[Services]] stanza add an entry user.gw1000.GatewayService to the data_services option.
 It should look